 Have you ever thought of turning your thoughts into words without moving your lips?
-A group of Chinese researchers has decided to make this "science fiction" a reality with a system for producing speech - or speech synthesis - by interpreting the neural activity of the brain.
+A group of Chinese researchers has decided to make this "science fiction" a reality with a system to produce speech - or vocal synthesis - by interpreting the brain's neural activity.

 Thoughts and words